eamutaigwe/stat545demo/README.md

 # stat545demo
+Just a demo for in class

-This is just a simple sentence.
+This is a random sentence.